-- When flashing, network activity is detected. - When on (not flashing), heavy network activity is detected. - When off, the switch has no power.

-NOTE This LED is not directly related to any particular switch's individual network activity.
-For example, if you have three switches that are connected to the same hub, and one switch's Link/Activity LED shows activity, the other switches will indicate the same.
+- When flashing, network activity is detected. - When on (not flashing), heavy network activity is detected. - When off, the switch has no power. - NOTE This LED is not directly related to any particular switch's individual network activity.
+For example, if you have three switches that are connected to the same hub, and one switch's Link/Activity LED shows activity, the other switches will indicate the same. - When green, the switch is connected to a 100BaseT network. - When off, the switch is connected to a 10BaseT network.